 My academic qualifications include a Higher National Certificate in Electrical and Electronics Engineering, and a Master’s Degree in Education Technology.

-I now live with my wife and four dogs in a small village located in the hills overlooking the Mediterranean on the west coast of Cyprus.
+I now live with my wife and four dogs (two dachshunds, a terrier, and a German Shepherd) in a small farming village located in the vine-covered hills overlooking the Mediterranean on the west coast of Cyprus.

 My hobbies and interests include amateur theatre, photography, and graphic design.